 “Rock bottom” varies from person to person but it is not a prerequisite for seeking treatment.
 Recognizing early that an addiction is getting out of hand is crucial.
 An addiction doesn’t just simply taper off; it will continue to escalate until there is nothing left to lose.

 But it would be naive to say it is as easy as just recognizing the problem—and then putting a stop to it by seeking treatment.
 However, encouraging a loved one to seek treatment may give them the motivation they need.
 If they aren’t ready to begin treatment, at least they are aware of the option.

 But, in order to be successful, the individual going to treatment needs to be engaged and willing to change.

 If you are concerned about yourself or someone you love, reach out.
 Whether you are letting people know for the first time or addressing someone that has a problem, it needs to start somewhere.
 It will be uncomfortable but the momentary discomfort does not compare to the grave dangers of prolonged addiction.

 Be supportive, open and honest both for yourself and those around you.
 There is no time limit in the process of recovery, take it in strides.
 Everyone’s journey will be different.

 Sandstone Care offers a full continuum of care for teens and young adults ages 13-30 and offers medical detox services for anyone over the age of 18.
+We have 2 detox centers: one in Colorado Springs and another in Fairfax County, Virginia.
 We strive to provide resources for alumni of our programs, because we know how difficult it can be to use resiliency when you need it most.